ddri/openqase/docs/cms-plan.md

 1. **Performance**:
    - Optimize API calls for auto-save
-   - Consider using WebSockets for real-time updates
+   - Implement request throttling/debouncing for field changes
-   - Implement request throttling/debouncing
+   - Use efficient state management to minimize unnecessary re-renders

 2. **Security**:
    - Ensure proper authentication for all API calls